Raisenil/Food_Ordering_Website/README.md

 #### Login Page

 Here Admin can `login` with there Username and Password.
+The login information are stored in **SESSION**.

 <img src="images/Food-Order-Website-Login-Page.png" alt="Login_Page">